This Easy Lemon Bars Recipe is a refreshing, sweet, and slightly tart treat made up of a lemony custard filling on top of a buttery shortbread crust.

 For the Crust:

-• Mix the flour, powdered sugar, and salt together.
-Cut the butter into the mix until crumbly and then press into the bottom of the pan.
+• In a mixing bowl, combine flour, ½ cup powdered sugar, and salt.
+Cut the butter into the mixture until crumbly and then press into the bottom of the pan.

 • Bake for 15-18 minutes until lightly golden.
 Meanwhile, make the filling.